-For most of our New York gynecomastia revision patients, we favor using fat flaps to fill craters.
+For most of our gynecomastia revision patients, we favor using fat flaps to fill craters.
 This means we gently loosen a “tongue” of fat nearby and reposition it in the indentation.
 If there’s not enough fat in the surrounding area for this approach to work, another alternative is to harvest fat cells from another part of the body and inject them.
 The goal is to provide a uniform layer of fat to allow the chest skin to slide over the pectoral muscle smoothly, without the valleys and tethers that can cause deformities.

 If you’re bemoaning your post-gynecomastia surgery appearance, contact us.
 We’ll be glad to give you our expert, honest assessment.
 Chances are we’ll tell you we can make your chest look much better, but perhaps not “perfect.”
 And if we feel we can’t do that, for whatever reason, we’ll tell you that too.

 Dr. Elliot William Jacobs is a board-certified aesthetic plastic surgeon who specializes in FTM top surgery, gynecomastia surgery, revision gynecomastia surgery and male breast reduction.
 He is a native of New York and has over 40 years of experience in his field.
 Dr. Jacobs is a highly respected and sought-after surgeon who is known for his skill, experience, and compassion.
 Whether you are interested in gynecomastia for the first time, or are looking to correct a gynecomastia you aren’t happy with, Dr. Jacobs can deliver amazing results.